asjadnaqvi/DiD/docs/code/06_bacon.md

 where the shares equal 0.349 and 0.267 respectively.
 If we add these up, they come out to 0.616.
 This number is not exactly the same number shown in the `bacondecomp` table *(double check the formula and fix this)*, but here we can see that this group has the highest weight as expected.

-## So where does TWFE go wrong?
+## So where do TWFE regressions go wrong?

 Up till now, we have looked at examples, where we have a discrete jump in the treatment.
-The regressions we run give us the correct estimates based on what we deduced from the examples we have used.
-Bacon decomposition then tells us how the $$\beta$$ coefficient is a weighted sum of various treated and untreated groups.
+In our very simple example, we ran some regressions to estimate treatment effects on afew observations that we could also recovery manually.
+We also went through the Bacon decomposition which told us how the $$\hat{\beta}$$ coefficient is a weighted sum of various 2x2 treated and untreated groups.

-But where does the TWFE model give us wrong estimates?
+But where does the TWFE model go wrong?
 Here we need to change the treatment effects a bit.
-Rather than discrete jumps, we allow treatments to take place across cohorts of units at some point in time.
-But rather than discrete jumps, we let the treatment effects increase over time.
+Rather than discrete jumps, we allow treatments to take place across cohorts of units at some point in time and we let th treatment effects gradually increase over time.

-Rather than using our simple example, let's scale up the problem set a bit by adding multiple ids.
+Rather than using our simple example, let's scale up the problem set a bit by adding multiple panel ids.

 ```applescript
 clear